Boyd Hill Nature Preserve

 About the Location

-Boyd Hill Nature Preserve is a 245-acre protected area located in St. Petersburg, Florida, on the shores of Lake Maggiore.
-The preserve showcases five distinct ecosystems native to Florida: hardwood hammocks, sand pine scrub, pine flatwoods, willow marsh, and lakeshore.
+Nestled along the shores of Lake Maggiore in St. Petersburg, Boyd Hill Nature Preserve spans 245 acres of protected Florida wilderness.
+This natural area contains five distinct ecosystems representing native Florida landscapes: hardwood hammocks, sand pine scrub, pine flatwoods, willow marsh, and lakeshore.

 All Features & Facilities